Language Learning Burnout: How to Recognize and Recover from Language Burnout

 Ignoring the difference between stress and burnout

 Stress is temporary.
-You have a tough week, you're stressed about an upcoming language exam, but it passes.
+You have a tough week, you're stressed about an upcoming language exam, but you can take a break, and it passes.
 Burnout is chronic.
 It's what happens when stress continues for weeks or months without relief.
-A lot of learners push through stress thinking it's normal, not realizing they're sliding into full burnout territory.
+A lot of learners push through stress thinking it's normal in the language learning process, not realizing they're sliding into full burnout territory.

 Recovery strategies that actually work